 It is recorded that in 1680 there was a fortification with one gun on this site.
 By 1795 however the fort had been strengthened and additional gun positions constructed.
 In 1801 6 guns were recorded on the headland.
 The Martello tower was built in 1804.
 In 1856 a barrack block was constructed and this housed part of the Regular Army garrison until the First World War.

-Known as Stutzpunkt Rotenstein during the Occupation, bunkers were added to the site together with a 4.7cm Casemate, four 10.5cm Casemates, two Searchlight Bunkers, a Machine Gun Turret Bunker, a M19 Automatic Mortar Bunker, a Water Supply Bunker and a Personnel Shelter.
+The whole of the headland was designated a strongpoint during the Occupation and was known as Stutzpunkt Rotenstein.
+Bunkers were added to the site together with a 4.7cm Casemate, four 10.5cm Casemates, two Searchlight Bunkers, a Machine Gun Turret Bunker, a M19 Automatic Mortar Bunker, a Water Supply Bunker and a Personnel Shelter.

 Facilities & Amenities

 Access - via footpaths from Hommet headland car park